AdobeDocs/campaign-standard.de-DE/help/automating/using/declaring-parameters-external-signal.md

    >[!CAUTION]
    >
-   >Stellen Sie sicher, dass Name und Anzahl der Parameter, die beim Aufrufen des Workflows verwendet werden, mit der Definition übereinstimmen (siehe [](../../automating/using/defining-parameters-calling-workflow.md)).
+   >Make sure that the name and number of parameters are identical to what is defined when calling the workflow (see [this page](../../automating/using/defining-parameters-calling-workflow.md)).
 Darüber hinaus müssen die Parametertypen den erwarteten Werten entsprechen.

    ![](assets/extsignal_declaringparameters_1.png)